 - A letter outlining the prescribed products and dosage of each

 - Your TGA approval letter (for those that have gone through the SAS-B pathway)

-Lastly, while carrying your prescriptions and additional paperwork, you are able to medicate during your travels.
+Carrying your prescriptions and additional paperwork should enable you to medicate during your travels.
 For products such as oil, this is simple.
-For any vapourised product, it is important that patients abide by the smoking regulations in place and seek an area more private to ensure no one is affected by the vapor.
+For any vapourised product, it is important that patients abide by the smoking regulations in place and seek a private area to ensure that no one is affected by the vapor.

 What should I expect when gaining access to medicinal cannabis?